luisfantozzialvarez/luisfantozzialvarez.github.io/_pages/research.md

 Notes
 -----

-1. ["The interpretation of 2SLS with a continuous instrument: a weighted LATE representation"].
+1. "The interpretation of 2SLS with a continuous instrument: a weighted LATE representation", with Rodrigo Toneto.

 Selected work in progress
 -----